Tstars-Tryon 1.0: Robust and Realistic Virtual Try-On for Diverse Fashion Items: Evaluation Results

 While quantitative metrics provide a standardized measure of performance, they often fall short of capturing human perceptual preferences, which are the ultimate standard for commercial applications.
 To complement our quantitative analysis, we conducted a comprehensive human evaluation to assess the subjective visual quality of our generated images.

-We benchmarked \ours against the two strongest closed-source competitors identified in the quantitative analysis: Nano Banana Pro and Seedream5 lite.
+We benchmarked \ours against three strong closed-source competitors identified in the quantitative analysis: Nano Banana Pro, Seedream5 lite, and GPT-Image-2.
 Evaluators were presented with randomized anonymized image pairs (ours vs. competitor) alongside the reference conditions and were asked to choose the better result or declare a tie (``Same'').
 The results are illustrated in Figure \ref{fig:gsb}.

-\paragraph{Overall Superiority.} As shown in the ``Overall'' category, \ours demonstrates a definitive advantage over both top-tier commercial models.
+\paragraph{Overall Superiority.} As shown in the ``Overall'' category, \ours demonstrates a definitive advantage over all three top-tier commercial models.
 When compared to Nano Banana Pro, \ours is preferred 41.1\% of the time, with 41.6\% rated as ties, and loses in only 17.3\% of cases.
+Performance against GPT-Image-2 follows a very similar pattern, where \ours achieves a 41.9\% win rate, 42.6\% ties, and only a 15.5\% loss rate.
 Against Seedream5 lite, our advantage is even more striking, achieving a 54.4\% win rate compared to a mere 9.0\% preference for the competitor.
 The high proportion of ``Same'' votes in the overall metrics indicates that while proprietary models can occasionally produce acceptable baseline results, \ours consistently pushes the upper bound of visual quality.
-Notably, although Seedream5 Lite achieved slightly higher absolute scores than Nano Banana Pro in our quantitative metrics, it suffers a larger defeat margin here.
+Notably, although Seedream5 lite achieved slightly higher absolute scores than Nano Banana Pro in our quantitative metrics, it suffers a larger defeat margin here.
 This divergence occurs because GSB evaluation measures relative preference frequency rather than absolute score magnitude—a marginal visual advantage and a massive quality gap both register identically as a single ``Win'' in pairwise comparisons.

 \paragraph{Robustness in High-Complexity Scenarios.} A compelling trend emerges when analyzing human preference across varying numbers of garments.
 In relatively simple single-garment try-on tasks, competitors manage to maintain a higher rate of ``Same'' evaluations.
 However, as the task complexity escalates to coordinate more garments simultaneously, the performance gap widens drastically.